 This is the home of the popular Java Gel stain that has been featured across the nation's social media for repurposing & upcycling furniture and cabinets.
 Gel Stains are heavy-bodied, and so do not penetrate as deeply into the wood as liquid oilbase stains do.
 Because of this, they are often less affected by the condition of the wood, and can help you get a more even appearance on difficult woods such as aspen or pine.

-COLORS: American Oak, Antique Walnut, Brown Mahogany, Candelite, Colonial Maple, Georgian Cherry, Golden Pine, Java, New Pine, Nutmeg, Prairie Wheat.
+COLORS: American Oak, Antique Walnut, Black, Brown Mahogany, Candelite, Colonial Maple, Georgian Cherry, Golden Pine, Gray, Java, New Pine, Nutmeg, Prairie Wheat.

 Gel Stains are finely ground pigments oil in urethane.
 They wipe on and produce beautiful hand rubbed finishes.
 Gels are a thicker consistency than liquid oil base stains, so no drips, runs or spills.